 Buying a new flat in Bangalore or looking out for a flat for sale in Bangalore?
-And confused about what you should be on your checklist, then you are indeed at the perfect place.
+If confused about what you should be on your checklist, then you are indeed at the perfect place.
 Making a decision about what things to consider before buying a house is as daunting as it can get.
 There are several things to keep in check.
 Therefore We have made your task easier by listing out the 9 main elements to consider before buying a flat in Bangalore.

 Listed down are the tips you can follow: